 - have any other medical conditions

 - are pregnant or plan to become pregnant.
 VOTRIENT can harm your unborn baby.
 You should not become pregnant while you are taking VOTRIENT.
+You should use effective birth control during treatment with VOTRIENT and for 2 weeks after your last dose of VOTRIENT.
+Talk to your healthcare provider about types of birth control that may be right for you during this time.

 - are breastfeeding or plan to breastfeed.
 It is not known if VOTRIENT passes into your breast milk.
 You and your healthcare provider should decide if you will take VOTRIENT or breastfeed.
 You should not do both.

-Tell your healthcare provider about all the medicines you take including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take including prescription and over-thecounter medicines, vitamins, and herbal supplements.
 VOTRIENT may affect the way other medicines work and other medicines may affect how VOTRIENT works.

 Especially, tell your healthcare provider if you: